thomassuedbroecker/ce-cns-problem/documentation/monitoring.md

 ---

- > Congratulations, you have successfully completed this hands-on lab `Application Monitoring` section of the workshop.
+ > Congratulations, you have successfully completed this hands-on lab `Application Monitoring` of the workshop.
 Awesome :star: